Where should I invest £100,000 to generate income?

 Seek independent financial advice if you are unsure

-If you are not comfortable running your own investments I would suggest that you seek independent financial advice as your wider personal and financial circumstances need to be taken into consideration before you do anything.
+If you are not comfortable running your own investments, I would suggest that you seek independent financial advice, as your wider personal and financial circumstances need to be taken into consideration before you do anything.
 For example, how old are you?
-Are you a high rate income tax payer?
+Are you a higher-rate income taxpayer?
 Are you married?
-If so you may want to put investments in your spouse's name if he/she is a non-tax payer?
+If so you may want to put investments in your spouse's name if he/she is a non-taxpayer?
 What is your attitude to risk?
 What is your investment timescale and do you need access to the capital?

-If you don't already have a reputable financial adviser who specialises in investments and would like assistance in running your own investments, then check out our independent review of VouchedFor.
+If you don't already have a reputable financial adviser who specialises in investments and would like assistance in running your own investments, then check out our independent review of Unbiased.

 Types of assets to invest in